actor-framework/actor-framework/HACKING.md

   Exceptions to this rule are unit tests and `main.cpp` files.

-- Each class has its own pair of header and implementation files and the relative path is derived from its full name.
+- Each class has its own pair of header and implementation files and the relative path for the header file is derived from its full name.
-  For example, the header file for `caf::example::my_class` of `libcaf_example` is located at `libcaf_example/caf/example/my_class.hpp`.
+  For example, the header file for `caf::example::my_class` of `libcaf_example` is located at `libcaf_example/caf/example/my_class.hpp` and the source file at `libcaf_example/src/my_class.cpp`.
-  Source files simply belong to the `src` folder of the component, e.g., `libcaf_example/src/my_class.cpp`.

 - All header files should use `#define` guards to prevent multiple inclusion.
   The symbol name is `<RELATIVE>_<PATH>_<TO>_<FILE>_HPP`.